shapeoko/Docs/content/helloworld.md

 ##Attach Sharpie

 Using a piece of tape, affix a pen or marker to the Z-axis spindle carriage assembly.
 (Optionally you can mount the pen in-between two blocks of material which have matching grooves on them --- see the hello world at the top of this page.
 Forum user Claudio used shorter bolts to attach the spindle straps, then used rubber bands to attach the pen to them.
 Other users have used criss-crossed Zip ties.
 The better secured the pen is, the better the plot will look.)
+If using a thick marker, please consider the possibility of bleed through as noted above.

 ##Position Sharpie